×

 What is a typical expat home or apartment like in Chaguanas?

 "A typical expat home or apartment in Chaguanas, Trinidad and Tobago, is often located in a secure, gated community or a well-maintained apartment complex.
 These homes are usually modern and spacious, with multiple bedrooms and bathrooms, a fully equipped kitchen, and a comfortable living area.
 They often come furnished, with contemporary furniture and appliances, including air conditioning units, washing machines, and televisions.
 Many homes also have outdoor spaces such as balconies or patios, and some even have private pools.
 The homes are often surrounded by lush tropical gardens and have views of the surrounding landscape.
 They are usually located close to amenities such as supermarkets, restaurants, and schools, and are a short drive from the beach.
-The homes are designed to be comfortable and convenient, with a focus on security and privacy," commented one expat who made the move to Chaguanas.
+The homes are designed to be comfortable and convenient, with a focus on security and privacy," remarked one expat living in Chaguanas, Trinidad & Tobago.

 What is the average cost of housing in Chaguanas?